 #3: Face wipes

 In extreme-dry conditions, I skip water altogether for face cleansing—you can do this with clean, nontoxic wipes, though conventional ones are made with preservatives and fragrances that besides being endocrine-disrupting nightmares, actually work to irritate your skin.
 Ursa Major packages its essential-oil-infused, hydrating-yet- thoroughly-cleansing wipes individually, so they are the easiest travel product ever, truly—they fit in the tiniest back pocket.
-For super-sensitive or breakout-prone skin, the wipes from RMS are made from a exceptionally healing, hard-to-find version of coconut oil that both soothes and moisturizes like crazy.
+For super-sensitive or breakout-prone skin, the wipes from RMS are made from an exceptionally soothing, hard-to-find version of coconut oil that both calms and moisturizes like crazy.

 #4: Face oil

-NOTE: If there’s a hot tub situation, put on a little oil before going in, and the steam will deepen the absorption, just like a facial.
+NOTE: If there’s a hot tub situation, put on a little oil before going in, and the steam will facilitate the absorption, just like a facial.

 #5: Face balm